ERSKINEVILLE EMERGENCY DENTIST COVERING ENMORE, NEWTOWN, ALEXANDRIA & ST PETERS

 There’s a small chance the tooth can be reinserted if you can get to the dentist within 30 minutes and the tooth is intact.
 You should avoid touching the roots and put the tooth back into the socket or in a container of milk to improve the chances of successful reinsertion.
 You should not try to reinsert a baby tooth, as this could damage the permanent tooth developing below.

 Even if it’s not possible to save your tooth, you should still have your mouth examined to check for any other damage or signs of infection.
-Our dentists will discuss tooth replacement options such as a dental bridge or dentures to restore the appearance and function of your smile.
+Our emergency dentists will discuss tooth replacement options such as a dental bridge or dentures to restore the appearance and function of your smile.

 My dental restoration is lost, loose or damaged